-Languages › English as a Second Language How to Use Sentence Connectors to Express Complex Ideas Share Flipboard Email Print bo1982/ E+/ Getty Images English as a Second Language Writing Skills Pronunciation & Conversation Vocabulary Reading Comprehension Grammar Business English Resources for Teachers by Kenneth Beare Kenneth Beare has taught English and English as a second language teacher since 1983.
-Updated February 03, 2019 Once you have mastered the basics of correct usage in written English, you will want to express yourself in increasingly complex ways.
+Languages › English as a Second Language How to Use Sentence Connectors to Express Complex Ideas Share Flipboard Email Print bo1982/ E+/ Getty Images English as a Second Language Writing Skills Pronunciation & Conversation Vocabulary Reading Comprehension Grammar Business English Resources for Teachers By Kenneth Beare English as a Second Language (ESL) Expert TESOL Diploma, Trinity College London M.A., Music Performance, Cologne University of Music B.A., Vocal Performance, Eastman School of Music Kenneth Beare is an English as a Second Language (ESL) teacher and course developer with over three decades of teaching experience. our editorial process Kenneth Beare Updated February 03, 2019 Once you have mastered the basics of correct usage in written English, you will want to express yourself in increasingly complex ways.
 Sentence connectors are used to express relationships between ideas and to combine sentences and are one of the best ways to improve and add sophistication to your writing.
 Sentence connectors are also referred to as linking language.
 There are a number of forms of sentence connections such as: Conjunctions, which connect two simple ideas: The teacher discussed French and German history.
 Coordinating conjunctions, which connect two phrases or simple sentences: Jennifer would like to visit Rome, and she would like to spend some time in Naples.
 Subordinating conjunctions, which connect a dependent and an independent clause: Just as it's important to win, it's important to play the game.
 Conjunctive adverbs are used to connect one sentence to another: Children get plenty of exercise at our school.
 Similarly, they enjoy extensive art programs.
 Prepositions must be used with nouns rather than full phrases: Like Seattle, Tacoma is located on the Puget Sound in the state of Washington.
 Sentence connectors are used for many tasks.
 For example they can indicate additional information.
 Not only do students have to take weekly tests, but they are also required to take pop-quizzes throughout the term.
 The company needs to invest more heavily in research and development.
 In addition, we need to improve our manufacturing facilities.
 Sentence connectors can indicate opposition or contrast between ideas.
 Mary asked for another week to complete the project although she had already spent three weeks in preparation.
 Despite the economic growth of the past eight years, most middle class citizens are having difficult making ends meet.
 Connectors can also show the cause and effect of certain actions or when explaining the reasons for decisions.
 We decided to hire three more employees because sales were increasing rapidly.
 The sales department developed a new marketing campaign.
 As a result, sales have risen by more than 50% over the last six months.
 English also uses sentence connectors to contrast information.
 On the one hand, they have improved their language skills.
 On the other hand, they still need to improve their understanding of basic math.
 Unlike the nineteenth century, the twentieth century saw science become the leading subject in universities around the world.
 Finally, use subordinating conjunctions such as 'if' or 'unless' to express conditions when connecting ideas in English.
 Unless Tom can complete the project by the end of next week, we won't win the contract with the city government.
 Focus your energies on your studies while at college.
 Otherwise, you'll be left with a lot of debt and no diploma.
 Type of Connector Connector(s) Examples Coordinating Conjunction and...too High level positions are stressful, and can be harmful to your health too.
 Customers are satisfied with our sales, and they feel our marketing team is friendly too.
 Subordinating conjunction just as Just as high level positions are stressful, they can be harmful to your health.
 Just as students need a vacation from studies, employees require some downtime in order to bring their best efforts to work.
 Conjunctive adverbs similarly, in comparison High level positions are stressful at times.
 Similarly, they can be harmful to your health.
 Students from Asian countries tend to be excellent at grammar.
 In comparison, European students often excel in conversational skills.
 Prepositions like, similar to Similar to other important professions, high level business positions are stressful at times.
 Like the healthy pursuit of free time activities, success in the workplace or at school is essential to a well-rounded individual.
 Cite this Article Format mla apa chicago Your Citation Beare, Kenneth.
 "How to Use Sentence Connectors to Express Complex Ideas."
 ThoughtCo, Aug.
 26, 2020, thoughtco.com/sentence-connectors-and-sentences-showing-comparison-1212355.
 Beare, Kenneth.
 (2020, August 26).
 How to Use Sentence Connectors to Express Complex Ideas.
 Retrieved from https://www.thoughtco.com/sentence-connectors-and-sentences-showing-comparison-1212355 Beare, Kenneth.
 "How to Use Sentence Connectors to Express Complex Ideas."
-ThoughtCo. https://www.thoughtco.com/sentence-connectors-and-sentences-showing-comparison-1212355 (accessed September 20, 2021). copy citation Watch Now: Avoiding Run-On Sentences Sentence Connectors: Showing Opposition in Written English Learn How to Show Cause and Effect in Various Ways in Written English How to Use Sentence Connectors to Show Contrast How to Show Opposition in a Variety of Ways When Writing in English Guide to Showing Addition by Using Sentence Connectors in Written English Learn How to Compare and Contrast in English Printable Worksheet for Compound-Complex Sentences The Music of the English Language Learn to Use Idioms and Expressions with Eye Family Relationships Role-Plays English Lesson Polish Your English Skills with Tips on Adverb Clauses How to Discuss Charts and Graphs in English 7 Engaging Dialogue Activities for ESL Classes Short Stories to Help Students Learn Idioms in Context 3 Ways to Drastically Improve Your Writing Skills Are You Using Relative Clauses Properly in Your Speech and Writing?
+ThoughtCo. https://www.thoughtco.com/sentence-connectors-and-sentences-showing-comparison-1212355 (accessed September 20, 2021). copy citation Watch Now: Avoiding Run-On Sentences Sentence Connectors: Showing Opposition in Written English Showing Cause / Effect in Written English How to Use Sentence Connectors to Show Contrast Showing Addition in Written English Sentence Connectors and Sentences Compromise Role Play Lesson Learn to Order Events for Narrative Writing Assignments Idioms and Expressions - 'As ...
+As' How to Learn Idioms and Expressions in Context Strategies to Improve English Listening Skills Improve Reading Skills Compound Sentence Practice for ESL and EFL Students Advanced English Grammar Review Quiz Writing Cause and Effect Essays for English Learners How to Successfully Teach English One-to-One Idioms and Expressions With 'Do'